 That is a small number compared to the 14,858 emergency data queries that AT&T received from law enforcement during the same period.
 Facebook statistics dating back to 2013 show that the company is getting–and granting–more and more requests every year.

 Gaines’ shooting and the way it played out on the ground and online is perhaps a unique incident, but as social media takes on a bigger role in how we communicate, it could be a harbinger of similarly complex situations.
 “We would encourage Facebook to have clear policies, have them be transparent, open to the public and implement them in a consistent fashion,” said Sophia Cope, a staff attorney for the Electronic Frontier Foundation (EFF).

-The Gaines shooting was unique, but it could be a harbinger of similarly complex situations.
 Digital rights advocates such as the EFF, would rather have social media companies impose their restrictions sparingly, particularly when they cooperate with law enforcement, in order to “respect the fact that people are using these platforms in situations that are very serious and potentially very dire,” Cope said.

 While Cope acknowledged that Facebook wields significant power in a situation such as the Gaines’ shooting, she said that it’s better if the company is able act as a check on the government’s authority rather than an enabler.
 “From our perspective, we are concerned when the companies have no discretion because of the potential abuse by law enforcement,” she said.